-Only 18% of the Congo’s almost 1000 Presbyterian schools are made of durable material.
-Most are stick benches under palm leaf roofs, mud and thatch huts or deteriorating brick buildings with rusting tin roofs.
+Only 21% of the Congo’s almost 1000 Presbyterian schools are made of durable material.
+Most schools have only rough plank benches with mud walls and thatched roofs, or deteriorating brick walls and rusting tin roofs.
 Your help is needed to rebuild these schools.

-In 2007, Build Congo Schools (formerly Congo Education Excellence Project), was developed by Congolese leaders and their U.S. partners to transform these schools into durable, high quality educational environments.
+In 2007, Build Congo Schools (formerly Congo Education Excellence Project), was developed by Congolese leaders and their U.S. partners to transform these schools with new school buildings, as well as teacher training, books, scholarships for girls and motorcycles for supervisors.
 Since then, new schools have been built or repaired, and resources have been provided.
-Student attendance and test scores have soared in the new schools!
+Student attendance and test scores have risen in the new schools!
 Hope is rising, but the needs are still extreme!
 Help build a school.

 Committed to Education

-Even though these schools are public schools, there is no regular source of funding (either public or private) for construction, books, scholarships, teacher training or transportation to remote schools.
+Even though these are public schools, the only government monthly funding is poverty-level teachers’ salaries and $40 for building maintenance.
+Government funding is nonexistent for construction, books, scholarships and teacher training.
 Your help is much needed to support these schools.